CTT – Correios De Portugal (OTCMKTS:CTTPY) Reaches New 52-Week Low at $7.28

 Shares of CTT – Correios De Portugal, S.A.
-(OTCMKTS:CTTPY – Free Report) hit a new 52-week low during trading on Thursday .
-The company traded as low as $7.28 and last traded at $7.28, with a volume of 0 shares trading hands.
+(OTCMKTS:CTTPY – Free Report) hit a new 52-week low during mid-day trading on Wednesday .
+The company traded as low as $7.28 and last traded at $7.28, with a volume of 0 shares.
 The stock had previously closed at $7.28.

 CTT – Correios De Portugal Price Performance